Dismissal (employment)

-Dismissal (also called firing) is the termination of employment by an employer against the will of the employee.
-Though such a decision can be made by an employer for a variety of reasons, ranging from an economic downturn to performance-related problems on the part of the employee, being fired has a strong stigma in some cultures.
+Dismissal (colloquially called firing or sacking) is the termination of employment by an employer against the will of the employee.
+Though such a decision can be made by an employer for a variety of reasons, ranging from an economic downturn to performance-related problems on the part of the employee, being fired carries stigma in some cultures.

-To be dismissed, as opposed to quitting voluntarily (or being laid off), is often perceived as being the employee's fault.
-Finding new employment may often be difficult after being fired, particularly if there is a history of being terminated from a previous job, if the reason for firing is for some serious infraction, or the employee did not keep the job very long.
-Job seekers will often not mention jobs that they were fired from on their resumes; accordingly, unexplained gaps in employment are often regarded as a red flag.
+In contrast to resignation or being laid off, dismissal typically implies that the employee is at fault.
+Finding new employment after dismissal can be difficult, particularly if the dismissal was due to serious misconduct, if the employee held the position for a short time, or if there is a history of prior dismissals.
+Applicants often omit dismissed positions from their resumes, creating unexplained gaps that hiring managers may interpret as a red flag.

 Usage

 While the main formal term for ending someone's employment is "dismissal", there are a number of colloquial or euphemistic expressions for the same action.

 "Firing" is a common colloquial term in the English language (particularly used in the U.S. and Canada), which may have originated in the 1910s at the National Cash Register Company.
-Other terms for dismissal are being "sacked", "canned", "let go", "ran-off", "axed", being given walking papers, the pink slip or one's cards, or "boned".
-Other terms, more often used in Commonwealth countries, include "to get the boot" and "to get the sack".
+Other terms for dismissal are being "canned", "let go", "ran-off", "axed", being given walking papers, the pink slip or one's cards, (or P45 in the UK), "boned", or "shown the door".
+Other terms, more often used in Commonwealth countries, include "to get the boot", "to get the sack", or simply to be "sacked".